 Dr. Bernard Beldholm‘s intra-op breast reduction surgery removes excess breast tissue and sculpts the chest wall for beautifully shaped breasts.

 Operation guide for the intra-op breast reduction

 Doctor Bernard performs many breast reductions for women seeking smaller breasts for a variety of reasons.
-As a highly trained cosmetic surgeon that specializes in body contouring surgery, he has had a lot of experience in this area.

 Learning how the operation works gives women that are considering breast reduction surgery a close-up look at how surgery can help them achieve the breast size that is perfect for their body.